 Primary care data

-For week 45/2017, low intensity of influenza activity was reported by all of the 42 countries reporting on this indicator.
+For week 48/2017, low intensity of influenza activity was inferred by all of the 42 countries reporting on this indicator.

-No geographic spread was reported by 21 of the 43 countries reporting on this indicator, while sporadic cases or local geographic spread was reported by 22 countries.
+No geographic spread of influenza was reported by 16 of the 42 countries reporting on this indicator; 23 countries reported sporadic cases, 2 reported local geographic spread and 1 country (Turkey) reported regional spread.

 Viruses detected in sentinel-source specimens (ILI and ARI)